 Option 2: Tx UE applies the the parameters other than SL DRX which is included in the RRCReconfigurationSidelink, but continue using the SL DRX configuration used prior to corresponding RRCReconfigurationSidelink message if present.

 Option 3: Tx UE restarts the T400 and TX UE resends the RRC reconfiguration including a new DRX configuration.

+Option 4: CONNECTED TX UE informs DRX rejection to gNB